-The last decade has proved very fruitful for the Group with legends like Gil Scott Heron, Radiohead and Scott Walker being attracted to work with you, and new internationally renowned acts like Adele, Dizzee Rascal, The National, The White Stripes and more being unearthed by your labels.
+The last two decades have proved very fruitful for the Group with legends like Gil Scott Heron, Radiohead, Queens of the Stone Age and the late great Scott Walker being attracted to work with you, and new internationally renowned acts like Adele, Dizzee Rascal, The National, Tyler the Creator, The White Stripes, the XX, Sampha, Car Seat Headrest, black midi and more being unearthed by your labels.
 Has this success surprised you?

 With regards to some shifts in the company structure, in 2002, Matador Records became part of the fold.
 How have they settled in and what do you think they bring to the Group?

 We first got involved when Gerard Cosloy approached us looking for a new international home for Matador.
 Talking to them, it became obvious that there was a fantastic fit between us.
 We were very compatible culturally, we’re British and they’re American and whilst we were a larger operation outside the US than them, they were much bigger there with 30 employees to our 8.
 We combined all the non-label staff into a central structure, like in the UK, and Beggars became local, rather than an intruder.
 That, and the immediate success we had with Interpol, was crucial to our subsequent growth in the USA.

 Same question goes for Rough Trade, who joined the Group in 2007.